graphdat/plugin-nginx/README.md

 	  # restrict access to local only
 	  allow 127.0.0.1;
 	  deny all;

+	  # optional, should be JSON by default
+          status_format json;
 	}
      ```
 2. Ensure that a listen address is configured in /etc/nginx/conf.d/virtual.conf under the server {} block as well.
 An complete example that configures the `HttpStubStatusModule` is shown here: